mirandamorton1/python-newsfeed/README.md

 `This project is licensed under MIT`

   ### Technology Used:
+- Python
-  - HTML
+- Flask
-  - CSS
+- SQLAlchemy
-- JavaScript
+- PyMySQL
-- jQuery
+- bcrypt
-- Moment.js
+- python-dotenv
-- Bootstrap
+- Gunicorn
   ### Contributors:
   To contribute to this project, clone this repo locally and commit your code on a separate branch.
   #### Contributors: